RonnieDipple/Sorting/src/iterative_sorting/README.md

 ### You Might be Surprised at What Passes for a Sorting Algorithm
 - Explore Bogo Sort and summarize how it works in a couple of sentences.
+Bogo sort also known as stupid sort or slowsort which say's it all really sudo code for bogo while not isInOrder(deckOfCards)
+    shuffle(deckOfCards)

+Interesting algorithms
+Gorosort
+is a sorting algorithm introduced in the 2011 Google Code Jam.
+As long as the list is not in order, a subset of all elements is randomly permuted.
+If this subset is optimally chosen each time this is performed, the expected value of the total number of times this operation needs to be done is equal to the number of misplaced elements.
+Bogobogosort
+is an algorithm that was designed not to succeed before the heat death of the universe on any sizable list.
+It works by recursively calling itself with smaller and smaller copies of the beginning of the list to see if they are sorted.
+The best case is a single element, which is always sorted.
+For other cases, it compares the last element to the maximum element from the previous elements in the list.
+If the last element is greater or equal, it checks if the order of the copy matches the previous version, copies back if not, and returns.
+Otherwise, it reshuffles the current copy of the list and goes back to its recursive check.
+Bozosort
+is another sorting algorithm based on random numbers.
+If the list is not in order, it picks two items at random and swaps them, then checks to see if the list is sorted.
+The running time analysis of a bozosort is more difficult, but some estimates are found in H. Gruber's analysis of "perversely awful" randomized sorting algorithms.
+O(n!) is found to be the expected average case.

+BOZO SORT IS MY FAV